Interlisp/Interlisp.github.io/content/en/docs/Using.md

 Interlisp also has a backquote facility similar to Common Lisp's \` and \, read macros.

-Unlike Common Lisp, Interlisp does not have a special function for defining macros.
+Interlisp does not have a special function for defining macros.
 Macros are defined by placing their definition on the property list of the symbol.